-Today, visiting the Ghetto in Rome means enjoying an experience covering the five senses and including sightseeing, history, culture and dining.
+Visiting the Ghetto in Rome today means enjoying an experience that covers the five senses, and makes you discover history, culture, and cuisine.

-The first traces of the Jewish Ghetto in Rome date back to 1555 A.D, when Pope Paul 4th signed the withdrawal of the rights of Jewish citizens, secluding them in a restricted area between the Tiber and Piazza Venezia.
-Besides the majestic Synagogue – known as Tempio Maggiore – and hosting the Jewish Museum and the Spanish Temple, highlights of the area include the ruins of the Portico d’Ottavia (dating back to 146 B.C), home to the former fish market, and the nearby Teatro Marcello (a tiny version of the Colosseum), as well as the Fontana delle Tartarughe, a small architectural jewel in marble and bronze dating back to 1581 A.D.
+The first traces of the Jewish Ghetto in Rome date back to 1555, when Pope Paul IV signed the withdrawal of rights of Jewish citizens, secluding them in a restricted area between the Tiber and Piazza Venezia.
+Besides the Great Synagogue – also known as Tempio Maggiore – which houses the Jewish Museum and the Spanish Synagogue, the main monuments in the area include the ruins of the Portico of Octavia, the nearby Theatre of Marcellus (a tiny version of the Colosseum), and the Turtle Fountain, a small architectural jewel in marble and bronze dating back to 1581.

-The Ghetto is also the ideal destination for those wishing to savour the best of the Kosher cuisine in the Italian capital, featuring a vast array of restaurants, pastry shops and cafés serving Jewish-Roman specialities.
-Thanks to the highly relevant number of Jewish in the Italian capital, Jewish cuisine has a stronghold on the Roman food tradition, being some of the kosher ingredients and specialities a part of the local gastronomy.
+The Ghetto is also the ideal destination for those wishing to savour the best of the Kosher cuisine of the Italian capital, which features a vast array of restaurants, pastry shops and cafés serving Jewish-Roman specialities.
+Thanks to the relevant number of Jews in the Italian capital, Jewish cuisine shares a strong bond with the Roman food tradition, being some of the kosher ingredients and specialities a part of it.